phonedotcom/API-SDK-android/docs/TrunksApi.md

 <a name="deleteAccountTrunk"></a>
 # **deleteAccountTrunk**
-> DeleteTrunk deleteAccountTrunk(accountId, trunkId)
+> DeleteEntry deleteAccountTrunk(accountId, trunkId)

-Delete a trunk from account
+Delete a trunk from account.

-This service deletes a trunk from the account.
-For more on the properties of trunks, see Account Trunks.
+Delete a trunk from account.
+See Account Trunks for more info on the properties.

 ### Example
 ```java